maulanakevinp/maulanakevinp/README.md

 # Hi, I'm Kevin 👋🏾 💻

 <img src="https://pesan-web.com/assets/img/main-slide-img1.png" alt="banner that says Monica Powell - software engineer, content creator and community organizer alongside a cartoon illustration of Monica">
 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include PHP, Laravel, Javascript, Jquery, Java, MySQL, Flutter.
+Some technologies I enjoy working with include PHP, Laravel, Javascript, jQuery, Java, MySQL, Flutter.
 I recently was selected to be an inaugural <a href="https://stars.github.com/">GitHub Star 🌟</a> based on my involvement in the tech community.
 My interest in the React ecosystem led me to launch <a href="https://www.meetup.com/React-Ladies/">React Ladies</a>, a community for women and non-binary ReactJS developers.

 ## Find me around the web 🌎: